apache/horaedb/integration_tests/README.md

 make run-cluster
 ```

-`ceresdb-test` will recursively find all the files end with `.sql` and run it.
+`horaedb-test` will recursively find all the files end with `.sql` and run it.
 Each file will be treated as a case.
 A file can contain multiple SQLs.
 When finished it will tell how many cases it run, and display the diff set if there is any.
 An example with one case:
 ```
-Server from "/home/ruihang/repo/CeresDB/target/debug/horaedb-server" is starting ...
+Server from "/path/to/horaedb/target/debug/horaedb-server" is starting ...
 Takes 49.020203ms.
 Diff: false.
-Test case "/home/ruihang/repo/CeresDB/tests/cases/example.sql" finished.
+Test case "/path/to/horaedb/tests/cases/example.sql" finished.
 Run 1 finished.
 0 cases are different.
 ```